glm-tools/pyglmnet/README.md

 We don't use the canonical link function ```exp()``` for ```'poisson'``` targets.
 Instead, we use the softplus function: ```log(1+exp())``` for numerical stability.
+For the canonical poisson link function, use ```'poissonexp'```

 ### To contribute

 We welcome any pull requests.
+- Fork this repository
+- Develop and push to your branch
+- Create new pull requests

-You can run
-`nosetests tests` before for making pull requests to ensure that the changes work.
+You can run `nosetests tests` before for making pull requests to ensure that the changes work.
+We are continuously adding tests with more coverage.

 ### Author